I make mistakes all the time when I type, and it definitely affects my workflow when I need to keep going back to fix grammar or spelling mistakes.

 - Click OK.

-Our article continues below with additional information on stopping Google Docs from correcting automatically, including pictures of these steps.
+Our article continues below with additional information on how to stop Google Docs from auto correcting, including pictures of these steps.

 How to Turn Off the Auto Correction in Google Docs (Guide with Pictures)

 The steps in this article were performed in the desktop version of the Google Chrome Web browser, but will also work in other desktop Web browsers like Mozilla Firefox, Microsoft Edge, or Apple Safari.

 Step 1: Sign into Google Drive and open a Docs file.